From Matthew 6:21.

 In the first place we should know how varying these treasures can be.

 Treasure could be money, physical assets or valuables.
 We can treasure a person, hobby, memory, sport, a place and many other things.

-We can therefore say: your treasure is what is valuable to you.
+We can therefore say, your treasure is what is valuable to you.
 Think about what you can call valuable (both material & immaterial).
 That is your treasure.
 Now let’s look at the heart.
 The heart is symbolic of love or affection.
 Your fondness for or liking towards someone/something.

 So what is important to God?
-There are only two basic things: taking in his Word and living the life that he expects of us.
-That means we have time to read the Word and be ministered to, then walk out what we’ve received in our daily lives.
-And how do we do that?
-We walk in love, forgive, trust God for what we need, give to others when we can, be kind, be patient, stay away from sin and repent when we do sin.
-If you do this, God will refresh your spirit, give you real joy, cover you with peace, answer your prayers, keep you from trouble, provide for you and ultimately lead you towards the fulfillment his plan for your life.
-Everything we tend to look for outside God we can find in him.
+There are only two basic things: taking in His Word and living the life that He expects of us.
+We have time to read the Bible and be ministered to, then walk out what we’ve received in daily life.
+For instance we should walk in love, forgive, trust God for what we need, give to others when we can, be patient, stay away from sin and repent when we do sin.
+Then we will have real joy, experience the peace of God, and get answers to our prayers.
+So, think about the things that occupy you at the expense of your time with God.